DvorakPavel/sc300-entra-lab/notes/33-tenant-hardening-final-review.md

 - Phishing-resistant MFA via Authenticator requires Bluetooth for cross-device authentication.
 Without it, you need a physical FIDO2 key or Windows Hello.
 - Identity Secure Score checks deprecated legacy Identity Protection policies, not CA-based risk policies.
 Legacy blade is read-only — those points are permanently unachievable.
 - Break-glass accounts without MFA are a correct design, but Score penalises it.
 Document the exception rather than "fix" it.
-- Bulk Graph API phone assignment ≠ completed MFA registration.
-SSPR on pilot group = 0 Score points, must be All Users.
-- A low Score with a documented rationale shows more expertise than a high Score without context.

 ## Evidence